adc77/adc77/README.md

 Learning Android Development and Machine Learning
 ------------------------

 I'm a CS & Design Undergrad, learning core CS concepts.
-Interested in Android Development + ML to help me build some real life applications.
+Interested in Machine Learning, Deep Learning and Generative AI.

 * 🌍  I'm based in India, New Delhi
 * ✉️  You can contact me at [amandogra2016@gmail.com](mailto:amandogra2016@gmail.com)